MaSe69/dssb/md/20_Python/pandas_50_rows.md

 ### Concatenating many rows

-For performance reasons, for instance, for many rows you should create and fill a new dataframe
+For many rows, you should create a new dataframe and concatenate it, rather than appending single rows in a loop.

 >
     dfMultiRows = pd.DataFrame(columns=columnNames)